wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ![Alert fires](images/alert_fire.png)

 Why does the alert fire when it does?
 * An alert check occurs at 09:37:09, and takes into account the 2 [summarization data points](#data-granularity-for-alert-checking) at 09:35 and 09:36.
-The value of each summarization data point is true, because it is the average of all true values (all > 50%).
+The value of each summarization data point is true, because it is the average of values that are all > 50%.
-* The alert check causes the alert to fire, because it finds two true values and no false values among the summarization data points in the time window.
+* The alert fires because the alert check finds two true values and no false values among the summarization data points in the time window.

 Why does the alert resolve when it does?
 * An alert check occurs at 09:41:59, and takes into account the 2 [summarization data points](#data-granularity-for-alert-checking) at 09:39 and 09:40.
 The value of each summarization data point is false:
-  - The summarization point at 09:40 is the average of the false values (all <= 50%) that were reported from 09:40 to 09:40:59.
+  - The summarization point at 09:40 is the average of values that were reported from 09:40 to 09:40:59.
+These values are all <= 50%, so the summarization value is false.
-  - The summarization point at 09:39 is the average of the true and false values (some > 50%, some <= 50%) that were reported from 09:39 to 09:39:59.
-The resulting average is false.
+  - The summarization point at 09:39 is the average of the values (some > 50%, some <= 50%) that were reported from 09:39 to 09:39:59.
+The resulting average is 44%, which makes the summarization value false (44% <= 50%).
-* Because the alert check finds at no true values among the summarization data points in the time window, it causes the alert to resolve.
+* The alert resolves because the alert check finds at no true values among the summarization data points in the time window.

 ## Did My Alert Misfire?